jakwan2/AstraMon/replit.md

    - Value: Your Discord bot token from Discord Developer Portal
 3. Run the bot - it will print "Astramon is online! 🐾" when ready

+### 24/7 Uptime Setup (Optional)
+The bot includes a Flask web server on port 5000 for keep-alive monitoring:

+1. **Get Your Replit URL**: Copy the webview URL (e.g., `https://yourproject.yourname.repl.co`)
+2. **Set Up UptimeRobot** (free service):
+   - Go to https://uptimerobot.com and create a free account
+   - Create a new monitor:
+     - Monitor Type: HTTP(s)
+     - URL: Your Replit webview URL
+     - Monitoring Interval: 5 minutes
+   - This will ping your bot every 5 minutes to keep it alive 24/7

+The Flask server responds with "Astramon bot is running 24/7!" when accessed.

 ### Troubleshooting
 - If bot crashes with "PrivilegedIntentsRequired" error, enable Message Content Intent in Discord Portal
 - See `SETUP_INSTRUCTIONS.md` for detailed setup guide